[updated May 19th, 2018]

 White Privilege & Systemic/Institutional Racism

 Many people nowadays are talking at length about the issue of white privilege, where in the United States it is related to systemic racism.
 Being that there has been a correlation between the two here, some activists have concluded that all racism is of this pro-white systemic sort, which is an idea that doesn't hold up to analysis.
 Institutional racism is still talking about racial discrimination, but in the context of powerful institutions (that only exist and dominate our lives because of the social-system we're automatically born into/enrolled into), institutions that can be controlled by a small group of racist people of the same ethnicity.
-It's of course good to point out institutional racism, but by doing so in a way that includes distracting and divisive lies, namely that "People of color can't be racist," and "white privilege/supremacy is the only type of racism," it does nothing to actually solve the problem of institutional racism; promoting nonviolent anarchism would do that, but of course we don't hear about that from these "radicals."
+It's of course good to point out institutional racism (e.g., how members of minority ethnicity have often been arrested and imprisoned because of racist views of cops and judges), but by doing so in a way that includes distracting and divisive lies, namely that "People of color can't be racist," and "white privilege/supremacy is the only type of racism," it does nothing to actually solve the problems of racist delusions and institutional racism; promoting biological facts and nonviolent anarchism would do that, but of course we don't hear about that from these "radicals."
 Somehow they've left out critique of the institutions in their critique of institutional racism, and left out a critique of so-called biological races in their critique of ideas of racial superiority, making for a double-fail strategy that doesn't actually help remedy the problem they're against.
+If racist people didn't have institutions to be a more powerful and destructive vehicle of their racism in the first place, there wouldn't be institutional racism, and if the biological facts about so-called races was common knowledge, mentalities of racial superiority would also not be a major issue.

 Have I ever received privilege from others who are racist because of my physical appearance.
 Definitely.
 Have I ever been treated in a racist way by a person of color?
 Also definitely; though of course a much less dominant experience compared to the privilege; in both cases though it's the same thing in operation: racism.
 But what I find amazing is when a person of color reacts to even the idea of racism coming from someone like themselves as preposterous, as if it can't even really happen!
 Well it does!
 There isn't some law of physics that prevents it from ever happening!
 The term “reverse racism” is used to describe such racism against people of generally European heritage, though even the term itself implies that when a person of color is racist toward a “white” person then that that's not real racism, so therefore it deserves a whole other level of a descriptor ("reverse racism"), that even just the mention of is met with immediate eye-rolling disgust by some people of color (I've seen this first-hand).
 A racist act is a racist act, who is committing it to who doesn't change the fact that it's a racist act; totally redefining the definition of racism is not legitimate or rational.
 The reality of racism isn't dependent on who is doing the racist act, it is the content of that act that constitutes racism, no matter what the person's body looks like.
 Here's the quoted definition as a reminder: